 - School sportsground hire

-The following Conditions will apply to schools when booking a Council facility:
+The following will apply to schools booking Council sporting fields: -

-- Bookings for sports grounds are made through Wagga Wagga City Council and not with sports clubs.
+- All bookings for fields are made through Wagga Wagga City Council and not with sports clubs.

-- Schools are responsible for the completion of a Risk Assessment worksheet prior to using any facility.
+- Schools are responsible for the completion of a Risk Assessment worksheet prior to using the sports ground.

-- Schools will be invoiced for any clean-up that is carried out by Council staff after their booking.
+- Schools will be invoiced for any clean-up by Council staff after their bookings.

 - Individual schools through the CWHSSA will provide accurate numbers and details of sports ground usage.

-- Schools will note that the major users of sports grounds have first priority and their requirements will be taken into consideration prior to allocations to school groups.
+- Schools will note that the major users of sports grounds have priority and as such their requirements will be taken into consideration prior to allocations to school groups.